- Many snakes can live for several decades, especially a pet python – choose carefully!

 Choosing a pet snake is very different from other livestock and companion animals.
 It’s a tricky and potentially risky process.
 The creatures have unique care requirements and husbandry.
 You need to make sure you choose one suited to your best handling capabilities.

 Most snakes are tame.
 Many are dangerous (even the tame ones).
-But it’s usually the conditions the aggressive behavior.
+But it’s usually the living conditions that contribute to aggressive behavior.
 If you’re going to keep a snake — and trust they will fascinate! — you need to commit and be empathetic to their needs.

 If you’re thinking about having a pet snake, take the following into account: